geylduron/django-cms-101/themes-101/script/1_installation.rst

    or ``vf activate django-cms-101`` for virtualfish
 #. run ``pip install -r requirements.txt``

+We want to use the latest development state of the CMS, this will showcase how easy it is to install / uninstall requirements even to the bleeding edge of a package.
+For this just run ``pip uninstall django-cms`` and download the `django-cms <https://github.com/divio/django-cms>`_ repository simiar to django-cms-101.
-You can also simply install the cms locally using the latest develop state by checking out the repository, ``pip uninstall django-cms`` and then ``pip install -e ../path/to/repository/django-cms``.
+Next install this version by running ``pip install -e ../path/to/repository/django-cms``.

 Install Django
 --------------

+With this, we only have the requirements set and have no project available to us.
+You can run ``pip freeze`` to see what is all available within your virtualenv.
+You'll see packages such as ``Django==1.8.8``.
+Lets make use of that and install our first Django application:

 #. run ``django-admin startproject mysite``
 #. move the files form within ``mysite/mysite/``  to ``mysite/``